4paradigm/OpenMLDB/docs/en/app_ecosystem/feat_insight/quickstart.md

 ### 2. Feature Creation

-After data import, we can create features.
+After data imports, we can create features.
 Here we use SQL to create two basic features.

 ```
 SELECT id, dayofweek(trx_time) as trx_day FROM test_table
 ```

 In "Features", the button beside "All Features" is to create new features.
-Fill in the from accordingly.
+Fill in the form accordingly.

 ![](./images/create_test_featureview.png)